 Meriwether/Talbot Upward Bound Program

-The Morehouse College Meriwether/Talbot Upward Bound Program is designed to serve 73 eligible students, currently enrolled in target high schools in Meriwether and Talbot counties.
-The program enhances study habits and collaborative skills for those potential students who need (help) assistance.
+The Morehouse College Meriwether/Talbot Upward Bound Program serves 73 eligible students enrolled in target high schools in Meriwether and Talbot counties.
+The program enhances study habits and collaborative skills for those potential students who need assistance.
 Upward Bound provides fundamental support to participants in their preparation for college entrance.
 The program provides opportunities for participants to succeed in their pre-college performance and ultimately in their higher education pursuits.
-Upward Bound serves: high school students from low-income first generation families; and high school students from families in which neither parent holds a bachelor's degree.
-The goal of Upward Bound is to increase the number of participants who completed secondary education and enrolled in and graduate from institutions of postsecondary education.
+Upward Bound serves high school students from low-income first-generation families and high school students from families in which neither parent holds a bachelor's degree.
+Upward Bound's goal is to increase the number of participants who completed secondary education and enrolled in and graduate from institutions of postsecondary education.

 - Experience academic and personal growth through an intellectual challenge